"Now faith is being sure of what we hope for and certain of what we do not see." Hebrews 11:1

 An author-friendly store!
 All 4 books may be purchased here.
 Click link above for details.

-SATURDAY, MARCH 15: PRAIRIE WRITERS will meet in the Kansas Room, 2nd floor of Independence Public Library at 11:00am.
+SATURDAY, APRIL 19: PRAIRIE WRITERS will meet in the Kansas Room, 2nd floor of Independence Public Library at 11:00am.
 Visitors are always welcome to join us for encouragement and sharing market tips.
-This month's assignment: "She thought she was my girlfriend" or "He thought he was my boyfriend."

 ARROWHEAD'S LOST HOARD continues to gain readership with its theme of blended families.
 Join Craig, Tony, Kim and Fiona in their hunt for Roman treasure on a fictional British island.
 To order a signed copy for $10.00, plus $2.00 S/H, go to CONTACT page at top.